Your child's education

 How can schools help support a pupil with M.E.?

 A number of organisations have collaborated to design Supporting children with medical needs, a flowchart that aims to help schools identify the steps they should take to make sure that children with medical needs receive the right support.

 Schools should have an Individual Healthcare Plan (IHCP) in place for every child with a long-term health condition.
 This should be compiled in collaboration with the young person, school, parents/carers and those involved in medical care and treatment.
 Your and your child can use it to explain to teachers and support staff the impact of M.E. on their daily living, how it affects them, and what may help them access lessons and stay in school.
 A well-written IHCP can help the school carry out their statutory responsibilities.

 For young people up to age 25, an Education, Health and Care Plan (EHCP) can be put in place.
 A similar document used to be called a Statement of Special Educational Needs.
 While the name sounds similar to the Individual Healthcare Plan, they are different documents, with a different purpose.

 An EHCP is for those who need more support than currently available through an institution’s general support system.
 For those identified as having special educational needs, ECHPs identify educational, health and social needs and set out the additional support required to meet those needs.
 It is best to start the EHCP process as early as possible, as it is harder to put one in place when your child has left school.

-Our factsheet Support plans for pupils with M.E. gives a full overview of IHCPs and EHCPs, including examples and template letters to help you move these processes forward.
+Our factsheet Education support for pupils with M.E. share information and support on liaising effectively with your child's school, and an overview IHCPs and EHCPs, plus resources and links to template letters to help you move these processes forward.

 - follow the guidance from the Department for Education on education for children and young people with medical needs, or equivalent statutory guidance